 It is because of our deep, non-transactional and lasting partnerships, that our clients can acquire, develop and retain their strongest leaders.

-It’s far from easy to find people with the right skills, experience and values to fill vital senior executive positions.
-Some roles are simply so important that you have to invest in identifying and recruiting the best individual.
-But how do you set about choosing an executive search firm?
-To begin with, you need to
+It’s far from easy to find talent with the right skills, experience and values to fill vital senior executive positions.
+Some roles are simply so important that you have to invest time, money and resources in identifying and recruiting the absolute best individual.
+That means bringing in an executive search firm.
+Using a new report

 NEW YORK, N.Y., January 16, 2019 – Building on its explosive growth in the U.S. in 2018, top-six global executive search firm Odgers Berndtson has brought in Soh Won Cha as the Head of U.S. Marketing.
 Ms. Cha joins the firm from Russell Reynolds Associates, where she was Senior Marketing Manager of the Americas.
 “We’re very excited